BlaisProteomics/mzStudio/README.md

 Recent additions:
   * Updated to MSFileReader 4.0 for faster access to raw data files from Thermo Fisher Scientific mass spectrometers.
+  ** Note: Make sure to update to the lasest version of multiplierz!
   * Do you use Onenote?
 Onenote links can now be pasted into SpecStylus!
 (See wiki SpecStylus section)
   * Can now open files from Thermo Quantiva